ENViSEC/ENViSEC.github.io/docs/access.md

 - Go to the app and enter ‘saml.kristiania.no’ in the portal address 4 to 6 same as student.

-Notes: Linux user, follow the instruction: https://docs.paloaltonetworks.com/globalprotect/5-1/globalprotect-app-user-guide/globalprotect-app-for-linux.
+Notes: Linux user, follow the [instruction](https://docs.paloaltonetworks.com/globalprotect/5-1/globalprotect-app-user-guide/globalprotect-app-for-linux).